NilPointer-Software/bdfd-wiki/src/tos.md

 > Registered users may withdraw their data through the mobile application, and request the deletion of data by contacting support.

 ## Contact
 If you have questions/concerns about these Terms or our service, you may contact us via email.

-Support for regular users is available at `support@mail.botdesignerdiscord.com`, and for paying users at `premium-support@mail.botdesignerdiscord.com`.
+For regular users at <mailto:support@mail.botdesignerdiscord.com>.\
+For paying users at <mailto:premium-support@mail.botdesignerdiscord.com>.